It's hard to believe that I run a successful business.

 Touring band life is hard.
 It’s awesomely difficult.
 I loved it and I hated it.

-I didn’t want to keep going broke in between tours - so I started a vintage clothing business to bring in revenue selling off the clothes I already had.
+I didn’t want to keep going broke in between tours - so I started flipping vintage clothing to bring in some money selling off the clothes I already had.

 At one point, I actually even moved into the “closet under the stairs” (YES like Harry Potter) in my punk house in order to save money.
 My monthly expenses went down to $150/month - which allowed me to try to build my tiny business.